mhertel278/Pewlett-Hackard-DB_SQL/README.md

 ![retiring_titles](Resources/retiring_titles.png)

-- 1,549 employees fall in the age range making them eligible to be mentored by outgoing retirees as part of the proposed mentorship program
+- 1,549 employees fall in the age range making them eligible to be mentored by outgoing retirees as part of the proposed mentorship program.

 ## Summary